lgw2/lgw2.github.io/_teaching/csci132-fall-2022/labs/lab5.md

 do true or false questions, true multiple choice (only one is correct), or multi-select (more than one may be correct).
 Indicate what the correct answer is, and briefly explain why it is correct.
-Finally, indicate which lecture topic or day your questioons is related to.
+Finally, indicate which lecture topic or day your question is related to.
 If it's related to more than one, just try to say at least one.

 ## Examples